1991 Motorcraft Quality Parts 500

 The 1991 Motorcraft Quality Parts 500 was the fourth stock car race of the 1991 NASCAR Winston Cup Series and the 32nd iteration of the event.
 The race took place over the days of Sunday, March 17 and Monday, March 18, 1991, due to rain delays that left only the first 47 laps of the race being run on Sunday.
-The race was held in Hampton, Georgia, at Atlanta Motor Speedway, a 1.522 mi permanent asphalt quad-oval intermediate speedway.
+The race was held in Hampton, Georgia, at Atlanta Motor Speedway, a 1.522 mi permanent asphalt oval speedway.
 The race took the scheduled 328 laps to complete.
 Depending on fuel mileage, Hendrick Motorsports driver Ken Schrader would manage to stretch the final 65 laps of the race on one tank of fuel to take his third career NASCAR Winston Cup Series victory and his first victory of the season.
 To fill out the top three, Melling Racing driver Bill Elliott and Richard Childress Racing driver Dale Earnhardt would finish second and third, respectively.

 The Monday portion of the race was never televised; ABC was unable to air it due to daytime television commitments and there was no cable partner that could pick up the Monday coverage at that time (ESPN didn't become a sister network to ABC until 1996).